Davis-Kahan Theorem in the two-to-infinity norm and its application to perfect clustering: A Davis--Kahan theorem in the two-to-infinity norm: symmetrized solution

-The upper bounds in Theorem~\ref{thm:symetrized_up_bound} do not exploit finer features of the error matrix $\Xi$ and are similar to the upper bounds in Theorem~\ref{th:sym_up_bound}.
-These upper bounds, however, can be improved under additional assumptions on the matrix $\Xi$. \\
+The upper bounds in Theorem~\ref{thm:symetrized_up_bound} do not exploit finer features of the error matrix $\Xi$ and are similar to the upper bounds in Theorems~\ref{th:sym_up_bound} and \ref{thm:nonsym_up_bound}.
+These upper bounds, however, can be improved under additional assumptions on the matrix $\Xi$.
+The following condition is a somewhat stronger version of Assumption~A4 in the previous section (since it requires more quantities to be independent of $\tau$). \\